gwcoffey/otis/README.md

 * `title` the title of the chapter, displayed at the top fo the first page of the chapter
 * `numbered` (optional, defaults to `true`) when true, otis will display, eg, `Chapter 1` above the chapter title.

 > Note: You can mix numbered and un-numbered chapters.
-For instance, you may have an unnumbered "Epilogue", "introduction", etc…, then a series of numbered chapters, and then an unnumbered "Afterword".
+For instance, you may have an unnumbered "Epilogue", "Introduction", etc…, then a series of numbered chapters, and then an unnumbered "Afterword".

 ## The `otis` Command